 The National Museum of Nuclear Science & History is excited to welcome homeschool students and families to the Museum.
-Programs specifically for homeschool students ages 5-15 are hosted twice weekly in September and monthly in October, November, January, February, March and April.
-Online registration for monthly school programs will resume in August.
-Please check back then and have a great summer!
+Programs specifically for homeschool students ages 5-15 are hosted once weekly in September and twice per month in October, November, January, February, March and April.
+Online registration for monthly school programs is now open!

 If you have questions about our homeschool programs, please contact David Gibson, Museum Educator, at 505-245-2137, extension 127, or email@example.com.

 For more information on our homeschool education programs, join our Homeschool Group on Facebook!

 The Atomic Heritage Foundation and the National Museum of Nuclear Science & History have forged a new partnership to preserve the history of the Manhattan Project and the Atomic Age.
 This significant agreement ensures the Atomic Heritage Foundation’s extensive collection of oral histories, interpretive vignettes, and articles about the Manhattan Project and its legacy will remain available to the public for the foreseeable future.Learn More

 Experience the Nuclear Museum after-hours, enjoy local food trucks and brewery, be entertained with live music and watch an outdoor showing of the 45-minute History Channel's documentary, "Modern Marvels, The Manhattan Project.Learn More

 Join us as we tell the story of the longest-serving aircraft in United States military in the special exhibition, “BUFF: The B-52 Story,” on display June 8 through December 29, 2019.
 This temporary exhibition explores this iconic Boeing aircraft’s past, present and future as an American strategic bomber.Learn More